 With so many of our children now living in an increasingly online world, we took advantage of the occasion to educate the children further on the many positives and the dangers that exist.
 Following a whole school assembly, each class carried out a Safer Internet Day activity which gave the children a chance to ask any questions they had regarding their own online activity.
 As in previous years, there were a lot of questions and I would strongly suggest that you find the time to discuss your child’s online activity with them.

 E-safety Parents Meeting

-Ahead of our E-safety presentation on Monday 3rd July 9:15 - 10:30, we have included a short presentation below highlighting some of the many dangers to be aware of when your child is accessing the internet...
+A short presentation is attached below from our Esafety parental meeting during the summer term of 2018 highlighting some of the many dangers to be aware of when your child is accessing the internet...

 In school the Hertfordshire Grid for Learning provides for a safe and secure online environment.
 Many parents and carers do seek advice on how they can help their children to 'Stay Safe' online outside of school.
 These websites provide comprehensive information about online safety and once parents and carers have a wider knowledge and understanding of the issues they can decide what is right for their family.